Green-Mice/wade/README.md

 ---

+# Server-Sent Events (SSE)

+Wade includes built-in support for Server-Sent Events (SSE) — a lightweight HTTP streaming protocol for sending real-time event updates from the server to connected clients.
+SSE enables one-way communication (server → client) over a persistent connection, ideal for live notifications, progress updates, and continuous data streams.
+With Wade’s simple API, you can register SSE routes and stream custom events in just a few lines of code, without needing complex WebSocket setups.

 # QUIC / HTTP/3

 Wade QUIC is a pure Erlang implementation of QUIC (RFC 9000) and HTTP/3 (RFC 9114).